fybrik/fybrik/site/docs/reference/crds.md

         <td><b><a href="#m4dapplicationstatusprovisionedstoragekey">provisionedStorage</a></b></td>
         <td>map[string]object</td>
         <td>
           ProvisionedStorage maps a dataset (identified by AssetID) to the new provisioned bucket.
-It allows M4DApplication controller to manage buckets in case the spec has been modified, an error has occurred, or a delete event has been received.
+It allows FybrikApplication controller to manage buckets in case the spec has been modified, an error has occurred, or a delete event has been received.
 ProvisionedStorage has the information required to register the dataset once the owned plotter resource is ready<br/>
         </td>
         <td>false</td>
       </tr><tr>